-While MS can profoundly affect your physical health, it can also take a serious toll on your mental health.
-Depression, stress, anxiety, and mood swings are all common in people dealing with advancing MS, but you don’t have to suffer silently.
+Multiple sclerosis (MS) can profoundly affect your physical health, but it can also take a serious toll on your mental health.
+Depression, stress, anxiety, and mood swings are all common in people with advancing MS, but it’s possible to manage these emotional changes.
 Here are some ways to reduce stress, create a healthier mindset, and maintain a better quality of life.

 - depressive symptoms and episodes